agustfricke/techconagust.com/src/pages/en/go-htmx-crud.md

         hx-indicator="#spinner-delete-{{ .ID }}"
         type="button"
     >
-        Delete
+        Eliminar
         <span class="spinner" id="spinner-delete-{{ .ID }}">....</span>
     </button>
 </li>
 ```

-## End
+## Conclusion

-Okay, great!
-Thank you for reading this far.
+Great job!
+You've reached the end of this guide.
 Don't forget that you have the complete code on [**GitHub**](https://github.com/agustfricke/go-htmx-crud).
-Don't forget to give it a star.
+Feel free to give the repository a star if you found it useful!